amantuladhar/amantuladhar.github.io/_posts/2016-11-23-unit-testing-angular-1-part-1.md

 ---
 layout: post
-title: AngularJS Testing (First Step) Part 1
+title:  "AngularJS Testing with Jasmine"
+date: 2016-11-12
-subtitle: "Let's get familiar with how we test AngularJS application using Jasmine"
+desc: "Let's get familiar with how we test AngularJS application using Jasmine"
-bigimg: /img/feature-image/jasmine.jpg
+keywords: "js,javascript,jasmine,test,angularjs"
+categories: [Angular]
+tags: [Java,REGex]
+icon: icon-angular
 ---

 In this article we will look at how we can test AngularJS application.
 Since this is the initial step and a first look this article will cover a very basic testing.
 We will be creating a simple application which has a `controller` whose sole responsibility is to initialize value to some variable on `$scope`.